bneil/bneil.github.io/content/now.md

 my work projects and home projects in one solid system.
 Which as of now is the popular PARA method.

 ## Reading
--  Just finished up the last chaos walking book.
-The whole series was amazing.
+-  Atomic Habits (good so far)
+-  Digital Zettelkasten

 ## Listening To
-- Laws of human nature (its ok)
 - Wheel of Time / Gathering storm
 - Podcasts

 ## Watching
 - Survivor (almost caught up)